Get Right: Music video

 The music video for "Get Right" was shot over the weekend of November 20, 2004.
 It was directed by Francis Lawrence, who had previously directed the music videos for Lopez's previous singles "Waiting for Tonight" (1999) and "Play" (2001).
 The clip is "a dance version" of Robert Altman's comedy-drama film Short Cuts (1993).
 It was reported to examine "all the little moments that happen almost simultaneously in a nightclub during the duration of a single song, in which J. Lo is always the center of the story".
 A cloned Lopez portrays a DJ, a "diva" Jennifer who is "detached" in a VIP section, as well as patrons on a girl's night out and a bartender among numerous other characters.
 The entertainer worked with The Talauega Brothers for the music video's choreography.
 While Lopez was filming the music video, her friend and comedian Ellen DeGeneres made a humorous visit to the clip's set in Los Angeles, California.
 She danced with Lopez and her dancers, while making a "mess" out of the dance steps.
 Months later, DeGeneres' visit to the set was aired on The Ellen DeGeneres Show, where Lopez appeared as a featured guest.

-On December 31, 2004, Lopez celebrated New Year's Eve by unveiling an exclusive sneak-peak look at the music video for "Get Right" on MTV.
+On December 31, 2004, Lopez celebrated New Year's Eve by unveiling an exclusive sneak peek look at the music video for "Get Right" on MTV.
 On January 4, 2005, America Online broadcast the clip, while MTV screened the video's creation on Making the Video the next day.
 On January 6, the full music video aired on Total Request Live, where Lopez appeared herself, as well as the FUSE networks.
 The music video was met with popularity.
 It registered as the most-streamed music video at numerous websites including Yahoo!, MTV.com, MSN, Vh1 and Rolling Stone.
-On AOL Music's total monthly streams for April 2005, the clip for "Get Right" was viewed over 994,000 times, becoming one of the top ten most viewed music videos.
+On AOL Music's total monthly streams for April 2005, the clip for "Get Right" was viewed over 994,000 times, becoming one of the top 10 most viewed music videos.
 It also received heavy airplay on television, with cable networks such as Vh1, MTV and BET heavily screening it.
 Lopez appeared on MTV2's Sucker Free Sunday to promote the clip.
-For the week of February 19, 2005, the music video for "Get Right" became the number one clip on MTV internationally.
+For the week of February 19, 2005, the music video for "Get Right" became the number-one clip on MTV internationally.
 At the 2005 MTV Video Music Awards held on August 28, Lopez received four nominations for "Get Right".
 This included Best Dance Video, Best Direction in a Video, Best Choreography and Best Editing.